Documentation

 Fig. 18: Device Approve Screen

-Congratulations you have successfully built your first application connected with Ledger on Android!
+Congratulations you have successfully built your first Android Bluetooth application connected to your Ledger!

 Ledger